yuandere/blender_material_json_import/README.md

 ## Overview

 This is a Blender add-on created to help the process of applying textures specified in Unreal Engine material JSON files to imported objects.
-Given a directory, it will look for JSON files with names matching the object's materials and that contain texture paths.
-Then the add-on will apply textures found in the same directory as the JSON to any matched materials.
+Given a directory, it will search for JSON files with names matching the object's materials and that contain texture paths.
+Then the add-on will apply any textures found to matched materials.

 **The JSON does not need to originate from UE or a tool like FModel- textures will be applied as long as the JSON name matches the material and any texture files are correctly defined and in the same folder.**

 ## Features

-- **Material Files Scan:** Looks for JSON files and colocated textures in a specified directory and its subdirectories.
+- **Material Files Scan:** Looks for JSON files and textures in a specified directory and its subdirectories.
 Recognized texture types: `jpg, jpeg, png, tga, bmp, tiff, exr, dds.`
-- **Applied Texture Maps:** Extracts texture paths and applies the texture to matched materials, **currently supporting diffuse and normal maps only.**
+- **Applied Texture Maps:** Extracts texture paths and applies the texture to matched materials, **currently supporting diffuse, normal, and alpha maps only.**
 - **Convenient UI:** Provides a side panel in Blender's 3D view to access add-on functionality.
+- **JSON Key Picker:** Allows adding and selecting JSON keys to use for matching materials and textures.
 - **Verbose Logging:** Outputs to Blender's system console for diagnosing import issues.

 ## Example